stanlee321/object-removal-tensorflow/README.md

 #### For test with video

-Run the script `test_video.py` in the root of the folder, this will use the `src = 0` of your computer as a video input, with the next output:
+Run the script `test_video.py` in the root of the folder, this will use the `src = 0` of your computer as the video input, with the next output:

 ```console